· 3 min read Posted by Kevin Galligan

 Tell Xcode about your KMP Framework

-You’ll need to tell the Xcode linker that you have a Framework to add.
-In our sample, the Framework is called allshare.
-In Xcode “Build Settings”, find Other Linker Flags, and add -framework allshared after -lsqlite3.
+If you’re not using Kotlin 2.0+ you’ll need to tell the Xcode linker that you have a Framework to add.
+In our sample, the Framework is called allshared

 Edit Framework search paths

-The Xcode linker needs to find our Framework.
+If you’re not using Kotlin 2.0+ the Xcode linker will need help finding our Framework.
 To do that, we need to tell it where to look.
 In Xcode “Build Settings”, find “Framework Search Paths”.
 Add the following:

 $(SRCROOT)/library/allshared/build/xcode-frameworks/$(CONFIGURATION)/$(SDK_NAME)